cimris/odin-calculator/README.md

 ## TODO

-- Calculator Key Press Returns the Input
+- Calculator Key Press Returns the Value
-- Keyboard Can Also Return the Same Input
 - These steps can be used to populate the display next
 - Move to display, store as object?
 - Create the functions that populate the display when you click the number buttons… you should be storing the ‘display value’ in a variable somewhere for use in the next step.